 The conflict between objectivity as extroversion and intelligence as knowledge has provided a fundamental theme in the unfolding of modern philosophy.
-Cartesian dualism was the juxtaposition of the rational affirmation, "Cogito, ergo sum", and of the "already out there now real" stripped of its secondary qualities and of any substantiality distinct from spatial extension.
-While Spinoza and Malebranche attempted to swallow the dualism on the rationalist side.
-Hobbes reduced thinking to an unprivileged instance of matter in motion.
-The Cambridge Platonists endeavored to accept Hobbest conception of the real as "out there now" and yet to affirm God as supremely real because his omnipresence was the reality of space and his eternity was the reality of time.
-Berkley sought the same end by a different route; he granted secondary qualities to be mere appearance, and concluded that primary qualities with still greater certainty were mere appearance: being then was being perceived, and so reality shifted from apparent "bodies" to the cognitional order.
+Cartesian dualism was the juxtaposition of the rational affirmation, "Cogito, ergo sum," and of the "already out there now real" stripped of its secondary qualities and of any substantiality distinct from spatial extension.
+While Spinoza and Malebranche attempted to swallow the dualisms on the rationalist side, Hobbes reduced thinking to an unprivileged instance of matter in To convert unterial reality into spiritual motion.
+To save spiritual reality, the comprises Platenists tended to 100ntify space with divine compresence and time with divine eternity.

+endeavored motion.
+The Cambridge Platonists attempted to accept Hobbes' to conception of the real as "out there now" and yet affirm God as supremely real because his omnipresence was the reality of space and his eternity was the reality of time.
+Berkley sought the same end by a different route; he granted secondary qualities to be mere appearance, and concluded that primarity qualities with still greater certainty were mere appearance; the maalities, then, were God and the soul with God producing appearances being then was being perceived, and so reality shifted from apparent "bodies" to anbatances the cognitional order.
 Finally, Hume brought analysis to bear effectively on the issue; our knowing involves not only elements but also unities and relations; the elements consist in a manifold of unrelated sense impressions; the unities and relations have no better foundation than our mental habits and beliefs; whatever may be the practical utility of our knowledge, at least it cannot pretend to philosophic validity.